 Bye Week: Cincinnati Bengals, Cleveland Browns, Denver Broncos, St. Louis Rams, Arizona Cardinals and Seattle Seahawks

 Special Guest: Darrell Harden (and his Wife)

-Darrell is a good friend of mine, and of TWHS.
-He has an appreciation, as he’s in a similar boat, with a wife that hates sports.
+Darrell is a good friend of The Wife Hates Sports.
+He’s in a similar boat, with a wife that hates sports.
 To make things interesting, Darrell (and the wife) have split these games in half, and we’ll see who emerges as the winner after the weekend.
 Here’s hoping they have a friendly bet on hand, whether it be household chores, or something more exciting than that.
 We’ll let him chime in with those details.
-But here are his entertaining picks… read ’em and enjoy.
+But here are his entertaining NFL Week 4 Picks… read ’em and enjoy.

 Take it away Darrell…

 Since my WIFE (hereafter known as Jess) and I both want in on the action, we decided to alternate picking games.
 With the NFL bye weeks starting up this week, there is an odd number of games, and Jess gets to make the extra pick.
 Given my stellar (read, “awful”) lifetime track record of picking games, this can only improve my results.
 (Note: Odds are via CBSSports.com.)

 New York Giants (1-2) at Washington Redskins (1-2, -3.5) – Jess’s Pick: Giants to cover and win

 Jess envisions the Giants mashing redskin potatoes with their giant feet.
 (Seriously.
 Picture it.
 It’s a fantastic mental image.)

 Buffalo Bills (2-1) at Houston Texans (2-1, -3) – Darrell’s Pick: Houston to cover and win